20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Install a built-in breakfast nook with curved benches.

-How to recreate: If space allows, build a curved booth seating area.
-For a simpler option, use a round table with curved-back chairs.
+How to recreate: If space allows, build a curved booth.
+If a full build-out is not realistic, a round table with curved-back chairs gets you most of the feeling.

 10. Portholes as Cabinet Doors